graphitemaster/aau/site/content/index.md

 > These are certain to produce invalid results in languages like Go, Rust, and Odin.

 ## What about trapping?
-Some languages such as Rust instead take a different approach where any integer underflow or overflow in debug builds will lead to a trap representation where your program will panic.
+Some languages such as Rust take a different approach where any integer underflow or overflow in debug builds will lead to a trap representation where your program will panic.
 Sanitizers for C and C++ also exist to help detect these problems and because C and C++ define unsigned underflow to wrap, it's actually the case that the use of signed integers is better as it's the only way you can get trap behavior for integers, as using it on unsigned would trigger trap representations for valid code that relies on that behavior.

-Trap representations are actually quite terrible since they can only trigger at runtime when those paths are successfully executed with the correct trap-producing inputs.
-This coverage is impossible to expect in any non-trivial program even with tons of unit tests.
+Trap representations are actually quite insufficient as they can only trigger at runtime when those paths are successfully executed with the correct trap-producing inputs.
+This coverage is impossible to expect in any non-trivial program even with exhaustive unit testing.
 The idea is also incompatible in many contexts such as library code where you almost never want the library to panic, but rather all errors be recoverable by the calling application code.
-Or in service-availability sensitive code which must not be susceptible to denial of service attack vectors, where a panic is pretty much game over.
+Or in service-availability sensitive code which must not be susceptible to denial of service attacks, where a panic is pretty much not acceptable.

 ## Your counter arguments are about pathological inputs
 It's been my experience that our intuition of what is and isn't a pathological